-16 Have I denied anything to the poor, or allowed the widow's eyes to languish?
-17 Have I eaten my food alone, not sharing it with the fatherless?
-18 No! since youth I have fostered him, and from my mother's womb, I have guided the widow.
+16Have I denied anything to the poor, or allowed the widow's eyes to languish?
+17Have I eaten my food alone, not sharing it with the fatherless?
+18No! since youth I have fostered him, and from my mother's womb, I have guided the widow.

-living, those lucky enough not to lack anything had the obligation of sharing with the less fortunate.
+anything had the obligation of sharing with the less fortunate.
 The most serious sin was the lack of social solidarity.

-In Job's examination of conscience the sin of
+In Job's examination of conscience the sin of idolatry appears (vv.
+26-28).
+This, however, plays a minor role.